Clean Eating Chicken Pot Pies Recipe

 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350℉

-- Note: roll your pie crust flat and cut just slightly bigger than the dish(s) you will bake your pot pies in.
+- Note: roll your pie crust flat and cut it just slightly bigger than the dish(s) you will bake your pot pies in.

-- If your chicken is not pre-cooked, then slice it into small, bite-sized pieces and cook in a pan with 1 tbsp. of olive oil, 1 teaspoon garlic powder, 1 teaspoon black pepper and 1/2 teaspoon salt.
+- If your chicken is not pre-cooked, then slice it into small, bite-sized pieces and cook in a pan with 1 tbsp. of olive oil, 1 teaspoon garlic powder, 1 teaspoon black pepper, and ½ teaspoon salt.
 If your chicken is already cooked, simply chop it into small pieces and put it in a large mixing bowl.

 - If you don't already have some pot pie-worthy veggies, steam some.
 Then add them to the big bowl with the chicken.